Prices are set per person for a minimum of 2 people or per group size. There is a per person discount for each additional participant.

 We happily welcome solo travelers.
 To offer the full experience to solo travelers, tour price may vary.

 Meet your local guide at the famous Hachiko dog statue in front of Shibuya station at a time convenient for you.
 During this private 4 hour hour get a real taste of 2 of Tokyo’s best known districts.
-In Shibuya visit one of the city’s best food halls, see the worlds busiest crossings, explore love hotel hill, check out a manga superstore, and check out a huge game center.
+In Shibuya visit one of the city’s best food halls, see the world’s busiest crossings, explore love hotel hill, check out a manga superstore, and check out a huge game center.
 Enjoy a leisurely stroll to the stunning Meiji shrine via the beautiful Yoyogi park.
-In funky Harajuku experience Tokyo’s youth fashion on the famous Takeshita dori and explore the shops and boutiques of the area.
+In funky Harajuku experience Tokyo’s youth fashion and insta-friendly food on the famous Takeshita dori and explore the shops and boutiques of the area.

 Depending on the weather enjoy a delicious picnic in Yoyogi park or noodles at one of Shibuya’s best ramen shops.